March 2015 Market Update

 From the Desk of Josh Barker

 It is amazing to see how much the real estate market has recovered here in Shasta County.
 The month of February proved to be an extremely strong month for pending homes sales with nearly 300 homes pended.
-With the strong housing market, I fully expected that there will be more homes coming on the market this spring that at any other time in the previous 3 years.
+With the strong housing market, I fully expected that there will be more homes coming on the market this spring than at any other time in the previous 3 years.
 There is pent up demand to sell, and with the low interest rate environment, buyers are excited to buy.
 New construction in the Redding area is also picking up and offering the latest in design and energy efficiency.
-If you have questions regarding buying a home or selling a home feel free to email me at email@example.com or call 530-222-3800
+If you have questions regarding buying a home or selling a home feel free to email me at [email protected] or call 530-222-3800.

-If you have any questions regarding the value of your home simply click here for an instant home valuation
+If you have any questions regarding the value of your home, simply click here for an instant home valuation.

-If you would like to view Shasta County’s foreclosure market simply click here and start browsing
+If you would like to view Shasta County's foreclosure market, simply click here and start browsing.

 Click Here to watch Josh's video blog for the month of March.